melwinalm/my-gatsby-blog/content/blog/minimum-number-of-vertices-to-reach-all-nodes/index.md

 ---
-title: Minimum Number of Vertices to Reach All Nodes
+title: Minimum Number of Vertices to Reach All Nodes :star:
 date: "2020-08-23"
 type: problem-solving
-description: Minimum Number of Vertices to Reach All Nodes
+description: Minimum Number of Vertices to Reach All Nodes :star:
 tags: csharp
 ---